viamrobotics/camera-servers/README.md

 ```
 cd packaging/appimages && appimage-builder --recipe mycameraserver-`uname -m`.yml
 ```
-## Query a VIAM GRPC camera server
+## Query a VIAM gRPC camera server

-If you have a GRPC camera server running and would like to directly query the camera, here are the instructions of how to do so.
+If you have a gRPC camera server running and would like to directly query the camera, here are the instructions of how to do so.

 Make sure you have protobuf and then do `make buf`.